WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 ### Trades
 He trades Activated Runes for Staffs
 ### Where to find
-This mob is found within Taiga biomes inside a big house.
+This mob is found within Taiga biomes inside a big house

 ## Sparrow